AyushKUMAR031/skillion-hackathon-resumeRAG/roadmap.md

 *   [x] **1.
 Semantic Search (`/api/ask`):**
     *   [x] Implement `POST /api/ask` in the backend.
-    *   [ ] The backend will call the `ml` module to get embeddings for the query.
+    *   [x] The backend will call the `ml` module to get embeddings for the query.
-    *   [ ] Perform a vector similarity search against the resume embeddings in MongoDB.
+    *   [x] Perform a vector similarity search against the resume embeddings in Pinecone.
     *   [x] Return the top `k` matching resume snippets.
 *   [x] **2.
 Job & Candidate Matching:**
     *   [x] **Job Model:**
         *   [x] Define `Job` schema in `backend/models/Job.js` (`title`, `description`, `embedding`).
     *   [x] **Job API (`/api/jobs`):**
         *   [x] Implement `POST /api/jobs` to create a new job posting.
+        *   [x] Implement `GET /api/jobs` to retrieve all jobs.
         *   [x] Implement `GET /api/jobs/:id` to retrieve a job.
     *   [x] **Matching Logic (`/api/jobs/:id/match`):**
         *   [x] Implement `POST /api/jobs/:id/match`.
-        *   [ ] The backend will call the `ml` module to get embeddings for the job description.
+        *   [x] The backend will call the `ml` module to get embeddings for the job description.
-        *   [ ] Compare the job description embedding with all resume embeddings.
+        *   [x] Compare the job description embedding with all resume embeddings in Pinecone.
         *   [x] Return the `top_n` best-matching candidates.

 #### **Phase 4: Frontend Development (`frontend` directory)**